Egyptian police kill 16 gunmen in raids targeting militants

 Islamic State has also intensified attacks on security forces and Coptic Christian civilians in the mainland in recent months, killing about 100 Copts since December.

-(Reporting by Omar Fahmy, Haitham Ahmed and Mostafa Hashem; Writing by Amina Ismail; Editing by Helen Popper, Greg Mahlich)
+Reporting by Omar Fahmy, Haitham Ahmed and Mostafa Hashem; Writing by Amina Ismail; Editing by Helen Popper, Greg Mahlich